 The Optometry EMR software also integrates with e-prescriptions to display accurate medication of the patient.
 This shows the patient why compliance is important in maintaining their health.

-To have a good understanding of how a software works, it is advisable to learn about the different features and functionalities of the software.
+To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
 Before choosing an Optometry EMR Software, we should check if the software has the following key features:

-The workflow management feature can help the physician and the patient with booking the appointments and with visual exams or eye exams.
+The workflow management feature can help the physician and the patient with booking appointments and with visual exams or eye exams.
 It also helps you manage the diagnosis and recommendations for different treatments.
-Scheduling follow-up visits and managing reminders are also the features of workflow management.
+Scheduling follow-up visits and managing reminders are also features of workflow management.

 Optometry EMR software must have a screen that shows the patient’s Intraocular Pressure (IOP).
-This helps the physicians in evaluating glaucoma risks of the patients, and can also be used to visually demonstrate information about compliance to the patient.
+This helps the physicians in evaluating the glaucoma risks of the patients, and can also be used to visually demonstrate information about compliance to the patient.